Asian Athletics

-The Asian Athletics Association is the continental governing body for the sport of athletics in Asia.
-It is headquartered in Singapore.
+The Asian Athletics formerly known as Asian Athletics Association and Asian Amateur Athletics Association (from 1973 to 2002) is the continental governing body for the sport of athletics in Asia.
+It is headquartered in Thailand.
 It organises the Asian Championships in Athletics and other continental competitions.

 The current president Qatari Dahlan Jumaan al-Hamad, who was elected to the position in 2013.
 Suresh Kalmadi of India was the president from 2000 to 2013.